ImranNZ/punchcards/README.md

 For improvements, exception checking, logging, unit testing, deployments, etc. could be setup.

 # How to run
-Run directly from Visual Studio 2017, or in the command line (with dotnet core installed):
+Run directly from Visual Studio 2017, but first the database needs to be created:

 > dotnet ef database update

-> dotnet run

-Click the link in the command line to where it's hosted.